 Action Function Alarm Requires the user to acknowledge the alert after it is generated.
 If needed, you can have the alert notifications regularly generated until a person takes the acknowledgment action.
 Execute an action group Creates a group of actions comprising existing actions.
+External beeper Enables or disables the connected external beeper, or causes it to enter an alarm cycle.
+Internal beeper Turns on or off the internal beeper.
 Log event message Records the selected events in the internal log.
-Power control server Available for outlet-switching capable models.
+Power control server PRO3X-1000 does NOT support this feature.
+Push out sensor readings Sends internal sensor log, environmental sensor log or asset management strip data to a remote server using HTTP POST requests.
+Record snapshots to webcam storage Makes a connected webcam start or stop taking snapshots.
+Request LHX/SHX maximum cooling Applies the maximum cooling to the LHX/SHX device.
+This option is available only when the Schroff LHX/SHX support has been enabled.
 Send email Emails a textual message.
 Send sensor report Reports the readings or status of the selected sensors, including internal or external sensors.
 Send SMS message Sends a message to a mobile phone.
+Send snapshots via email Emails the snapshots captured by a connected Logitech® webcam (if available).
 Send SNMP notification Sends SNMP traps or informs to one or multiple SNMP destinations.
 Start/stop Lua script If you are a developer who can create a Lua script, you can upload it to the PRO3X, and have the PRO3X automatically perform or stop the script in response to an event.
+Switch LHX/SHX Switches on or off the LHX/SHX device.
+This option is available only when the Schroff LHX/SHX support has been enabled.
 Switch outlet group PRO3X-1000 does NOT support this feature.
 Switch peripheral actuator Switches on or off the mechanism or system connected to the specified actuator.
 Syslog message Makes the PRO3X automatically forward event messages to the specified syslog server.